Friday, November 9, 2012 at 11:30 a.m.

-This paper, drawing upon extensive ethnographic fieldwork in North western India, looks at the narratives of women renouncers to try and understand why these women seek a lifetime of acsecticism.
+This paper, drawing upon extensive ethnographic fieldwork in North Western India, looks at the narratives of women renouncers to try and understand why these women seek a lifetime of asceticism.
 It asks if we should decipher the attraction that mendicant orders hold for women in terms of traditional understanding that women are escaping unhappy familial and domestic situations or poverty; or in fact, if we should listen closely to what the nuns tell us.
-The narratives of these nuns, especially, those relating the events sourrounding the familial resistance to their inititaion into the renunciant order, foreground their own choice and agency in seeking such a life.
+The narratives of these nuns, especially, those relating the events surrounding the familial resistance to their initiation into the renunciant order, foreground their own choice and agency in seeking such a life.
 The ascetic life is evoked as an idyllic world and the contrast between domesticity and renunciation is constantly highlighted.
 Renunciation is seen as a space of autonomy while domesticity and indeed, motherhood, are set up as sources of bondage.
 This paper explores whether the Jain nuns provide an alternative model of womanhood, one that erodes the normative model of a dutiful wife and mother, while also examining the limits of such a model.

 Abhilasha Sharma is a graduate student in Middlebury Institute of International Studies.
 She is currently pursing her Master’s Degree in Public Administration and International Policy Studies with a concentration in Conflict Resolution and Gender and Development.
 She finished her undergraduate from Minnesota State University Moorhead in 2009 with a B.S. in International Studies and a minor in Women Studies.
 Her research interests include a variety of issues related with gender and development mainly in post conflict countries.
 She is very interested in looking at the role of culture and traditions in women’s empowerment and gender equality.
 She has experience working in nonprofit organization as a Design, Monitoring, and Evaluation Intern in Search for Common Ground and as a program coordinator and enrollment assistant in Middlebury Institute of International Studies.

 Bel Biwaha among Newar women of Nepal: A case for empowerment